-A candidate intending to take a specialty examination must submit his/her credentials to arrive no later than October 1 of the year preceding that examination.
+A candidate intending to take a specialty examination must submit his/her credentials, including letters of reference, to arrive no later than October 1 of the year preceding that examination.
 Candidates may submit credentials following completion of a two-year residency, after 24 months of a three-year residency, or the equivalent time in any other approved program.
-Each candidate will be notified no later than February 15 as to the acceptability of the submitted credentials.
+Each candidate will be notified no later than March 1 as to the acceptability of the submitted credentials.

-- D.2.g.2.
+D.2.g.2.
 Credentials may be submitted after completion of a two-year residency, after completion of 24 months of a three-year residency or within the final 12 months of any other acceptable training program.
+A previously ACVIM-Board-certified individual participating in a subsequent ACVIM-approved residency may submit credentials within the final 12 months of that training program.
 A candidate must submit his/her application, credentials documents and a non-refundable fee no later than October 1 of the year preceding the date of the specialty examination.
 For all specialties (except cardiology) the credentials documents and fee should be sent to the ACVIM office.
 Cardiology candidates should submit their credentials documents to the Chair of the Cardiology Residency Training and Credentials Committee, and the credentials fee to the ACVIM office.
-The credentials processing fee is due each time credentials are submitted. - D.2.g.3.
+The credentials processing fee is due each time credentials are submitted.

+D.2.g.3.
 Having successfully passed the credentials process of the specialty, a candidate must pay a fee to take the specialty examination.
-The same fee will be charged for each re-examination. - D.2.g.4.
+The same fee will be charged for each re-examination.

+D.2.g.4.
 The specialty certifying examinations will be given at the site of the annual ACVIM Forum.